Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 2) to facilitate the integration of theory and practice by encouraging students to relate their on-campus academic experiences more directly to society in general and to possible career and other post-baccalaureate objectives in particular.

 Students should consult their major advisor and/or career advisor for application requirements for an individual department’s practicum course.
-Students are also encouraged to seek practicum support through the CEAE.
-Should a practicum not be available, any junior or senior student in good academic standing may, in consultation with the sponsoring faculty member who will oversee the internship, petition the Committee on Individual Studies for approval to serve as an intern.
-A maximum of 16 credits can be earned through internships, practica, and/or student teaching.
-Guidelines for program development, assignment of tasks and academic requirements, such as exams, papers, reports, grades, etc., are established in consultation with a faculty director at Lycoming and an agency supervisor at the place of internship.
+Students are also encouraged to seek practicum support through the CEAE which offers an annual CEAE 300 Liberal Art Practicum for students majoring within departments that are unable to support a practicum course.
+Guidelines for program development, assignment of tasks and academic requirements, such as exams, papers, reports, grades, etc., are established in consultation with a faculty director at Lycoming and an agency supervisor at the place of internship

 Students with diverse majors have participated in a wide variety of internships at places such as business and accounting firms, law offices, hospitals, social service agencies, banks, and Congressional offices.

 Non-Credit Summer Internships—While credit-bearing internships and practica typically are offered during the fall or spring academic semester, students can also pursue non-credit internships during the summer months and obtain practical experience while also meeting the enhanced academic experience graduation requirement.
 Students interested in completing a non-credit summer internship should seek assistance and pre-approval through the Center for Enhanced Academic Experiences.
+Students approved for these programs enroll in either CEAE 301 or 302.
 Non-credit summer internships require weekly journal submissions and an exit interview with the supervising career advisor.

 Teacher Intern Program — The purpose of the Teacher Intern Program is to provide individuals who have completed a baccalaureate degree with the opportunity to become certified teachers through on-the-job training.
 Interns can earn a Lycoming College Teacher Education Certificate and be certified by the Commonwealth of Pennsylvania in elementary, secondary (biology, chemistry, citizenship, English, general science, mathematics, physics, social studies), PK-12 (art, modern languages, music), and special education.